RootCNC/Root_4_Lite/docs/Assembly-Guide.md

 - M3x14mm cap head bolts
 	- M3 nuts
 	- M3 standard and penny washer
+- Side panels
+- Baseboard
+- Box sections (aluminum or steel)
+- Consider buying a set of bolts, washers and screws off Aliexpress or eBay initially -E.g. “1080pcs M2/M3/M4/M5 stainless steel bolts nuts screws heax head assorted”
+	- (then buy specific items as needed afterwards)

 ### Tools
 A set of extra-long Allen Keys with “ball ends” is recommended for R4L assembly.
 Although not essential, these make some assembly steps (e.g. mounting steppers to motor mounts) much easier.

 ## Assembly

 >General Notes:  The assembly guide below is a suggestion on how to proceed.
-Steps may not necessarily have to be executed in the order shown, but others have this a safe way to put the R4L together.
+Steps may not necessarily have to be executed in the order shown, but others have found this a safe way to put the R4L together.
 {.is-info}

 ### Baseboard Preparation